 Since then I have written two more magazine articles, one entitled “How Do I Know It’s Working?” and the other entitled “From Schooling to Unschooling”.
 In hindsight, the former planted a seed for the latter article to be written.

 Do I plan to write a book? (big sigh) For the past decade, nearly a dozen people have urged me to write a book.
 I’m glad they are so sure that I must do this.
 (Insert “LOL” here.)
-I have no plans to write a book at this point; however, I’ve been on this planet long enough to know that the things I consciously resist are often the most invaluable invitations to grow. (sighing, shaking my head, and laughing knowingly yet reluctantly)
+I’ve been on this planet long enough to know that the things I consciously resist are often the most invaluable invitations to grow. (sighing, shaking my head, and laughing knowingly yet reluctantly)